PaulArthurAstier/Allocators/Allocator.md

 #### First Fit:

-    This algorithm is very simple, and it goes through the entire linked-list from top to bottom, checking each node if thier flag is flase, and if it has the minimum required size.
+    This algorithm is very simple, and it goes through the entire linked-list from top to bottom, checking each node if their flag is false, and if it has the minimum required size.

 #### Next Fit:

     Similarly to first fit, it goes through the list from top to bottom.
-However, once a suitable chunk is found, its placement is stored so the algorithm doesnt have to start from the beggining again, making it slightly more efficient.
+However, once a suitable chunk is found, its placement is stored so the algorithm doesn't have to start from the beginning again, making it slightly more efficient.

 #### Best Fit:

     This algorithms goal is to find a chunk that best matches the data requested.
-First it goes throught the whole list checking if they are chunks that are big enough to be used.
+First it goes through the whole list checking if there are chunks that are big enough to be used.
 Then it will go through the biggest ones, storing a usable chunk.
-This is reapeated with a size under, until no usauble chunks are found, using the last store chunk.
+This is repeated with a size under, until no usable chunks are found, using the last store chunk.

 #### Free Listing: